pederund/BAN400_project/README.md

     install.packages("stringr")

 #### Collecting data
-Avinor asks for all projects built on their database to be cached and not let the end-user go directly to their servers.
+Avinor asks for all projects built on their database to be cached and not let the end user go directly to their servers.
 This is therefore the main goal of the source script “flight_data.R”.
 Data is retrieved from Avinor in XML and needs to be cleansed and converted to an R data frame and then cached.
 This can be challenging to automate as the XML trees will have lots of variation in both length and structure.

 The structure of the source script is to first get all “static” data into an R data frame, such as airline names, airport names etc. Subsequently, the real-time data for each individual airport is fetched and then merged with the metadata.
 Finally, the complete R data frame is mutated with appropriate formatting for the Shiny application.